Francesco Guccini

-Origins
+Early life

+Family and education

-Guccini was born in 14 June 1940 in Modena, Italy.
+Guccini was born on 14 June 1940 in Modena, Italy.
 His father from Tuscany, Ferruccio Guccini, was a postal employee, and his mother from Emilia, Ester Prandi, was a housewife.
 While his father served in the Italian military during World War II, Guccini lived with his grandparents in a small village in the Apennine Mountains in northern Tuscany called Pàvana, where he spent his childhood.
 His years spent in the somewhat archaic society of the mountains of Central Italy was to be a strong inspiration throughout his career, and it became one of the key recurring themes of his songs and books.

 When World War II had ended, Guccini moved back to his family in Modena.
 He studied at the Istituto Magistrale Carlo Sigonio, the same school Luciano Pavarotti had attended, earning his high school diploma in 1958.
-Guccini spent his teenage years in Modena, as he later recounted in his second novel Vacca d'un Cane and in songs including "Piccola Città", which paints a bitter portrait of the city as "a strange enemy".
+Guccini spent his teenage years in Modena, as he later recounted in his second novel Vacca d'un cane and in songs including "Piccola città", which paints a bitter portrait of the city as "a strange enemy".
+In 1961, the Guccini family moved to Bologna, and he enrolled at the University of Bologna to study foreign languages.
+The next year, he undertook mandatory military service, an experience he described as "substantially positive".
+When he returned to Bologna, Guccini was asked to join the band Equipe 84, but he declined to continue his studies.
+He later quit university just before taking his degree (he was conferred a degree honoris causa in science education in 2002).